ECHO Tour℠ — Exploring Careers & Healthcare Opportunities

 Format at a glance: 7-8 sessions/day, 20 minutes each + 5-minute passing; 15-20 students per station.
 (Format may vary slightly by venue)

-Register your student group for the next ECHO Tour in Snohomish County.
+Snohomish STEM will work with school districts in Snohomish County to coordinate your student group for the next ECHO Tour.
 Each day serves about 120 students in rotating groups, and each district attends one day.
 Space is limited.
 Snohomish STEM will contact your school to extend the invitation at least 3 months before the event.

 Lunch is provided for student groups and chaperones.